soumendrak/hashnode/clfw2jbfz0568jtnvghl9gqbe.md

     * Memory overhead: Python's garbage collection system has a memory overhead associated with reference counting and maintaining data structures for the cyclic garbage collector.

-    * Slower than some alternatives: Python's garbage collection method can be slower than some alternative methods, such as the generational garbage collection used in languages like Java.
+    * Slower than some alternatives: Python's garbage collection method can be slower than other methods, such as the generational garbage collection used in languages like Java.

     * Not real-time: Python's garbage collector is not designed for real-time applications, where predictable and low-latency memory management is critical.